- COVID-19, the flu, a cold, and allergies have different symptoms.

 Allergies, on the other hand, “are usually chronic, presenting with symptoms off and on for weeks, months, or even years,” Dr. David M. Cutler, family medicine physician at Providence Saint John’s Health Center in Santa Monica, California, told Healthline.

-“Allergies should not cause a fever or body aches,” Arthur said.
+“Allergies should not cause a fever or body aches,” Arthur added.
 “Generally, [there is] no cough unless you have a lot of nasal drainage.”

-Allergies also may cause wheezing, she added, especially in people with asthma.
+Allergies may also cause wheezing, she said, especially in people with asthma.

 “Allergy symptoms tend to vary with the environment: worsening with exposure to dust, pollen, or animal dander, whereas cold symptoms tend to persist regardless of time of day, weather, locality, or other environmental factors,” Cutler said.